Achilles Tendon Rupture

 WHAT YOU SHOULD KNOW:

-An Achilles tendon rupture is when there is a partial or complete tear of the tendon.
-Your Achilles tendon connects the calf muscle in your lower leg to your heel bone.
-Your Achilles tendon allows you to point your foot down and to rise on your toes.
+An Achilles tendon rupture is when part or all of your tendon is torn.
+The Achilles tendon connects the calf muscle in your lower leg to your heel bone.
+It allows you to point your foot down and to rise on your toes.
 This allows you to push your foot toward the ground, such as when you walk, run, or jump.

-Your orthopedist will need to check your foot, ankle, and leg.
-Tell him about your symptoms.
-Your orthopedist may change the position of your foot and your cast during each visit.
+You will need to return to have your cast adjusted.
 Write down your questions so you remember to ask them during your visits.

 - You have a fever.

-- The muscles in your legs become weak.
+- The muscles in your leg become weak.

 Return to the emergency department if: